arpitachaudhary27/Spotify-powebi-dashboard/README.md

 - **Albums** contribute higher engagement than singles.
 - **2024 songs** show stronger popularity trends.
 - Explicit songs account for a significant portion of engagement.

----

-## ⚡ How to Use

-1. Download the `.pbix` file.
-2. Open in **Power BI Desktop**.
-3. Refresh dataset if required.
-4. Explore dashboards using navigation buttons.

----

-## 📬 Contact

-If you like this project, feel free to ⭐ the repository.

-Made with ❤️ using Power BI